Tosinkuzzy/alx-higher_level_programming/stack_queues/readme.md

 one factorization per line
-p and q don’t have to be prime numbers p and q don’t have to be prime numbers
+p and q don’t have to be prime numbers p and q don’t have to be prime numbers p and q don’t have to be prime numbers